 When downloaded, you will need to let them know if you are a RescueTime user already of you need to start an account.
 (I personally use RescueTime as a paid subscriber and find it super useful and worth every penny.)

-To start a new account, just enter in your email address to the text box.
+To start a new account, just enter your email address to the text box.
 Once entered you’ll be sent a confirmation email.
-You’ll also be asked to activate the device, in this case Google Chrome.
+You’ll also be asked to activate the device, in this case, Google Chrome.
 That’s all there is to setting up the Google Chrome extension and creating an account.

 Right off the bat, RescueTime will ask you a few questions on what you think is distracting and what’s productive.